-4. To ensure the safety and health of children and staff, Heritage Community Charter School shall, at least once a year subject the facilities to an independent inspection for the purposes of determining whether such facilities comply with safety and health standards and other codes and requirements of Idaho law.
+- 4. To ensure the safety and health of children and staff, Heritage Community Charter School shall, at least once a year subject the facilities to an independent inspection for the purposes of determining whether such facilities comply with safety and health standards and other codes and requirements of Idaho law.
 The safety inspection will be conducted by a professionally qualified independent inspector or done pursuant to Title 39, Chapter 80, Idaho Code.
-The safety inspection report shall be provided to the Board of Directors and to the authorizing charter entity for review a. having in place at all times an Emergency Plan that will include evacuation, lock-down, and bomb threat procedures particular to the current facility.
+The safety inspection report shall be provided to the Board of Directors and to the authorizing charter entity for review - 5.
+Heritage Community Charter School shall ensure the safety and health of students and staff by: - a. having in place at all times an Emergency Plan that will include evacuation, lockdown, and bomb threat procedures particular to the current facility.
 HCCS will cooperate and coordinate efforts with city, county, and state emergency personnel.
 HCCS shall review its emergency evacuation plan annually to determine whether the procedures in place require modification.
 The Plan will be posted in the school office as well as in every classroom building in the school.
 The Plan will be provided to each staff member at the beginning of the school year.
-In addition, HCCS will educate parents and patrons by providing information regarding the Plan in the student handbook or on the HCCS's web page. b. advising all school personnel of routine procedures to follow in handling body fluids.
+In addition, HCCS will educate parents and patrons by providing information regarding the Plan in the student handbook or on the HCCS's web page. - b. advising all school personnel of routine procedures to follow in handling body fluids.
 These procedures shall provide simple and effective precautions against transmission of diseases to persons exposed to the blood or body fluids of another.
 These procedures shall be standard health and safety practices.
 No distinction shall be made between body fluids from individuals with a known disease or infection and from individuals without symptoms or with an undiagnosed disease.
 Training and appropriate supplies shall be available to all personnel.